CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 ## 8 • CORRUPTION

+{: .bullets }
 As Sauron's minions (i.e., your characters) operate in Middle-earth, they are subject to temptations.
 A character runs the risk of becoming totally corrupted and fleeing Sauron's "service" to pursue his own nefarious schemes (i.e., a corrupted character leaves play).

 Each character has a corruption point total.
 This starts at zero, but certain cards and activities will change this total during play.
 Most cards that affect a character’s corruption are kept under the character’s card until they are discarded.
 Only one corruption card (a hazard card that gives corruption points) may be played on a given character each turn.

+{: .bullets }
+>
-{: .note }
+> {: .note }
-> **Note:** Minion characters are not completely subjected to Sauron will.
+> > **Note:** Minion characters are not completely subjected to Sauron will.
 If they were, they would be of little use—independent, but loyal servants can accomplish much more than slaves.
 So, minion characters can be corrupted by having their own individual desires and temptations conflict with the goals of their masters.
 A corrupted minion character has decided that it is in his own best interest to make himself scarce and head for parts unknown.
 Ringwraiths can not be corrupted—they already suffered the ultimate corruption when they became Ringwraiths.

 ### CORRUPTION CARDS

 For these purposes, a “corruption card” is a _hazard card_ that gives a character corruption points.
 A corruption card's text includes the word "_Corruption._" in italics.
 Cards that force a corruption check but do not give corruption points (e.g., _Weariness of the Heart_) are not “corruption cards.”
 A corruption card is limited as follows.

+{: .blank }
- - A character may have more than one corruption card, but only one may be played on him each turn.
+> - A character may have more than one corruption card, but only one may be played on him each turn.
- - Certain corruption cards state: "Cannot be duplicated on a given character."
+> - Certain corruption cards state: "Cannot be duplicated on a given character."
 So, a given character may only have one of each such corruption card.

+{: .bullets }
- - Corruption cards that may not be played on Dwarves may also not be played on Orcs.
+> - Corruption cards that may not be played on Dwarves may also not be played on Orcs.
- - Corruption cards may not be played on Ringwraiths.
+> - Corruption cards may not be played on Ringwraiths.

 ### CORRUPTION POINTS